AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 To install Covalent and run a sample workflow, see the :doc:`Quick Start <../getting_started/quick_start/index>` or :doc:`First Experiment <../getting_started/first_experiment/index>` Guide.

-The Covalent API
+The Covalent SDK
 ----------------

 The Covalent API is a Python module containing a small collection of classes that implement server-based workflow management.
+The Covalent SDK is the subset of the API used to create and run workflows from Python code.
 The key elements are two decorators that wrap functions to create managed *tasks* and *workflows*.

 The task decorator is called an *electron*.
 The electron decorator simply turns the function into a dispatchable task.